Troubleshooting Sync

 How to reach the Sync Server

-Sync Clients must specify how to reach the Sync Server.
+Sync Clients specify the URL of the Sync Server.
 In a test setting, both may be running on the same machine.
 In this case, you can use ws://127.0.0.1 as the destination; 127.0.0.1 is the IP address of localhost.
 If it's separate machines, you need to exchange 127.0.0.1 with an reachable IP address of the server, or, some valid DNS name.

 Using Android emulator?
 You can use 10.0.2.2 to reach the host (the machine running the emulator).
 Thus, specify "ws://10.0.2.2" in your client if you run the Sync Server on the same machine.
 For details on Android emulator networking, see here.